mjdrushton/potential-pro-fit/docs/variables.rst

 	* ``INITIAL_VALUE`` the starting value for the variable.

-	 Note certain :ref:`minimizers <fittingtool-minimizers>` do not use this information.
+	 Note certain :ref:`minimizers <pprofit-minimizers>` do not use this information.
 For example,  population based optimizers select a large number of candidate variable sets at random from a given set of variable ranges.
 This value must always be specified however.
-See :ref:`minimizers <fittingtool-minimizers>` for more information.
+See :ref:`minimizers <pprofit-minimizers>` for more information.

 	* ``(LOWERBOUND, UPPERBOUND)`` specify the desired range for a particular variable.
-Some :ref:`minimizers <fittingtool-minimizers>` treat these bounds as constraints, with the variable being prevented from going above ``UPPERBOUND`` or below ``LOWERBOUND``.
-Variable bounds are often used by population based :ref:`minimizers <fittingtool-minimizers>` as the region of the variable space from which to choose an initial population of solutions.
-Again, please refer to each minimizer's documentation to establish how it treats bounds (see :ref:`fittingtool-minimizers-reference`).
+Some :ref:`minimizers <pprofit-minimizers>` treat these bounds as constraints, with the variable being prevented from going above ``UPPERBOUND`` or below ``LOWERBOUND``.
+Variable bounds are often used by population based :ref:`minimizers <pprofit-minimizers>` as the region of the variable space from which to choose an initial population of solutions.
+Again, please refer to each minimizer's documentation to establish how it treats bounds (see :ref:`pprofit-minimizers-reference`).

 	* ``*``.
 An asterisk at the end of a variable line indicates that the variable should be optimised during fitting.
 If no asterisk appears, the variable will be held fixed.